nextflow-io/nextflow/docs/workflow.md

 }
 ```

-:::{warning}
+:::warning
-A process can be only be invoked once in a single workflow, however you can get around this restriction by using {ref}`module-aliases`.
+A process can be only be invoked once in a single workflow, however you can get around this restriction by using `module-aliases`.
 :::

 ### Process composition